10 Sequencing platforms

 - Per-base cost on par with PacBio.

 ONT produces by far the longest reads.
 At the moment, these are required to produce genuinely complete, unfragmented chromosome-scale assemblies of larger eukaryotic genomes.
-The very long reads are necessary to resolve messy arrays of tandem repeats, though PacBio is often used in these assemblies as well, because the lower error rate yields a lower error rate in the final assembly, and allows assembly of phased diploid genomes.
-ONT is also good for resolving transcript isoforms.
+The very long reads are necessary to resolve messy arrays of tandem repeats, though PacBio is often used in these assemblies as well because the lower error rate in the reads yields a lower error rate in the final assembly, and allows assembly of phased diploid genomes.
+ONT is also good for resolving transcript isoforms through sequencing cDNA or directly sequencing RNA.
 Detecting modified (i.e. methylated) bases is also an important application of ONT data.

 Raw signal data is in fast5 (now deprecated) or pod5 formats.
 These files are needed if re-basecalling or calling modified bases is desired.